aidenn0 5 months ago

 Arguing whether a shooting should be considered a school shooting or not feels like you're completely missing the whole point that there are shootings taking place at schools, which I would imagine would be very concerning.

-• seabird 4 hours ago
+• seabird 5 months ago

 I wasn't reading anything into it at all.
 I'm just saying that the vast majority of people wouldn't consider it a school shooting.
 They're almost always talking about an active shooter targeting students.